 The simple moving averages also provide equilibrium to stocks.
 As a swing trader, it’s imperative to be aware of these moving averages as well as price movement.

 Positives and Negatives

 Stop losses are great when you don’t have the time to watch your trades.
 If you get busy at work or at home, a stop loss will help to either protect profits, break even, or take a small loss.
 As a result, know how to place a stop loss order.

-It's a great tool if you trade at work.
-If you get called into a meeting or take a break, you're covered (try our stock picks service for 14 days free).
+It’s a great tool if you trade at work.
+If you get called into a meeting or take a break, you’re covered

 One of the negatives of a stop loss is volatility.
 A stock can drop a certain amount in seconds and then go back up.
 That triggers the stop and you’ve taken a loss when you didn’t really need to.
 If a stock has a history of volatility, set your stop with some leeway.